snailonbail/obsidian-vault/Roll Tempus/Catxel XIII.md

 	Charisma: 15         1

-str
-dex
-con
-int
-wis
-cha

-Overworld:
-* Dark Vision    - Can see in the dark with his dark vision;

-Passive:
-* Keen Eye        - Higher chance of dodging strenght and dexterity moves;

-Power move:
+lvl 1
 * Thousand Knives     20  -  Dexterity     - Damage and apply "bleed" to all enemies

-Moves:
-~ level 1 ~
 * Rapier Strike           11   - Dexterity      - Normal damage to one foe
+* * Investigation          06   - Inteligence   - Gain information of the targets weaknesses and strenghts

+lvl 2
+* Disengage           07   - Wisdom      - End the turn instantly, and heal for unused energy

+lvl 3
+* Keen Eye        - Higher chance of dodging strenght and dexterity moves;

+lvl 4
 * Hide in Shadows    12   - Wisdom       - Apply the "hidden" effect to the user, making enemies not target next turn
-* Investigation          06   - Inteligence   - Gain information of the targets weaknesses and strenghts

-~ level 2 ~
+lvl 5
+* Short Bow           15    - Dexterity     - An attack slightly powerful but with less accuracy

+lvl 6
 * Sneak Attack       18    - Dexterity     - High damage which can only be used if the user is hidden
-* Short Bow           15    - Dexterity     - An attack slightly powerful but with less accuracy
-* Disengage           07   - Wisdom      - End the turn instantly, and heal for unused energy

 >I'm a bit secretive about my backstory you guys will find out probably, maybe someday, but just not today yet.
 Maybe next time.